dahliamalkhi/dahliamalkhi.github.io/_drafts/block-stm.md

 ```
+Phase 1:                # execution
     parallel execute all transactions 1..n

+Phase 2:                # validation
     nextValidation.initialize(2)

     per thread main loop:
         if nextValidation > n, and no task is still running, exit loop
         j := nextValidation.increment() ; if j > n, go back to loop

         re-read tx-j read-set
         if read-set differs from original read-set of the latest tx-j execution
             re-execute tx-j
             nextValidation.setMin(j+1)
 ```